Quick answer

 At a glance

-- Equity split and vesting
+- Equity split and founder vesting

 - Roles and work commitment

 The agreement should explain how equity is split and whether it is earned over time.
 Vesting protects the business if one founder leaves early while the other continues building.
+A 50-50 split can work only if the founders also agree on contribution duties, deadlock rules, exit rights, and what happens if one person stops working.

 - Equity allocation